bfad/rope/docs/source/user_guide/create_and_run.rst

 webapp/
    This is the directory where you will probably keep all your business logic.
-   This folder is actually symbolically linked as the LassoStartup folder in the lasso_home directory.
+   This folder is actually symbolically linked as the rope_webapp folder in the lasso_home directory.

 webroot/